-Hilary Sample, Housing Studio Coordinator; hms2155@columbia.edu Teaching Assistant:
+Hilary Sample, Coordinator Housing Studio; hms2155@columbia.edu Teaching Assistant: Lindsey Wikstrom; Imw2167@columbia.edu

-The studio will examine high-density housing that serves a specific audience, such as aging populations or artists with a special regard for human comfort.
+The studio will examine high density housing that serves specific audience, aging populations or artists with special regard for human comfort.
 Students will design a series of climate effects and comfort zones within their projects.
-Similarly, to test and model climatic envelopes, structural studies should be completed in the form of digital stress tests.
-The School's Roving Engineer program, which has previously accompanied the studio, is being reorganized this year; a new program of initial Presentation and Roundtable Discussion will be held in the beginning of the term.
-The purpose of this program is to provide students with access to structural engineering principles and concepts at the beginning of the design process.
-Roundtable discussion will be followed by an engineer being assigned to each studio.
-This engineer will visit the studios once before the midreview and once before the final review.
+Similarly, to testing and modeling climatic envelopes, structural studies should be completed in the form of digital stress tests.
+The School s Roving Engineer program that has accompanied the studio previously is being reorganized this year.
+A new program of an initial Presentation and Round Table Discussion will be held in the beginning of the term.
+The purpose of the program is to provide students with access to structural engineering principles and concepts sooner and at the beginning of the design process.
+A round table discussion will be followed by an engineer being assigned to each studio.
+This engineer will visit the studios once before the mid-review and once before the Final review.
 Students should be prepared in advance of meeting with their assigned structural engineer.
-Structural and aggregation studies will interweave with site studies.
+Structural and Aggregation studies will interweave with site studies.

-G. Robert Le Ricolais (1894-1977) examined the beauty of failures.
-The elements of stress upon built form include gravity, physics, wind loads, shear, lateral forces, and other strains placed on its structure.
+G. Robert LeRicolais (1894-1977) examined the beauty of failures.
+The stress of the elements upon a built form include gravity, physics, wind loads, shear, lateral forces, and the strain placed on its structure.
 What type of structure can be made in response to such stresses?
 Imagining a stress diagram, will a particular type of stress produce a formal response?
 Is this stress examined from the inside out?
-Or from the outside in?
-Structural concepts will be explored primarily through model making.
+Or is it from the outside in?
+Structural concepts shall be explored primarily through model making.
 The structural stress should promote a fundamental concept for the project that equally reflects a particular position on the domestic.